HacktivistRO/HackBox/README.md

     chmod +x HackBox.sh
     sudo ./HackBox.sh

-NOTE: Make sure that you run this script as a root user
+NOTE 1: Make sure that you run this script as a root user NOTE 2: BurpSuite has not been added to the script due to a few technical restrictions.
+It can be downloaded manually from https://portswigger.net/burp/releases.

 Inspired by [@Nahamsec/BBHT](https://github.com/nahamsec/bbht)